firedrakeproject/firedrake/docs/source/download.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 Building the documention requires Sphinx_
-(including the Youtube plugin) and wget_.
+(including the Youtube and Bibtex plugins) and wget_.
 For example on Ubuntu-like
 Linux systems::

   sudo apt-get install python-sphinx wget